hkilter/bullwhip_effect/README.md

 bullwhip_effect
 ===============

-study of a disruptive entrant to a network
+This is the beginning set of scripts for what will hopefully turn into a useful set of tools for supply chaim management using python and R.

 #Load the Historical Database

  http://dev.mysql.com/downloads/mysql/

-1. bass_history.txt can be loaded to MySQL database with the mysql_bass_db_creation.txt script by executing it in the SQL query window.
+1. bass_history.txt can be loaded to a MySQL database with the mysql_bass_db_creation.txt script by executing it in the SQL query window.
 Be sure to change the location of the bass_history.txt to wherever it is on your machine.

-#Model Pipeline:
+#Forecasting Model Pipeline:
 Prerequisites: Community census data on population.
 2 data points (or more) on percentage adoption in a community.

 1. Determine:  Historical similarity of innovation and imitation -> Use python program diffusion_query_branch.py